 Om ah hung

 I invite those who subsist from begging, who comb the ground to pick up rags, who loiter near people’s doors.
 Their faces are grey like ashes.
-They don’t speak, they howl.
+They don’t speak, they whimper.
 They hold out their hands and their bowl.
 They always carry a staff and an empty bag.
 They call out to people they know and grovel to those they don’t know.
-In the summer they yearn for beer, begging for the empty glasses and water that rinsed them.
+In the summer they yearn for yoghurt, begging for the empty pots and water that rinsed them.
 In autumn they long for grain and rummage for chaff and dry fodder.
-In spring they dream of butter, arguing over the dregs from milking and fighting with the new-born calves.
+In spring they dream of butter, arguing over the dregs from churning and the leather of the butter-bag.
 In winter they crave meat and beg for gnawed bones and dirty broth.
 Time after time, they go out begging.
 They leave early in the morning and come back late at night, or if not the next day.
 To say, “They’re not coming today” is idle talk—they always come!
 They turn up to eat as if they’d taken a sacred pledge, they utter their refrain like some sort of dumb litany.
 When they’re beaten, they don’t respond.
 They always speak sweetly, but inside they’re ruthless.
 They are never satisfied with what they receive and flare up when people don’t give them anything.
 They always expect something from others.